 Suzie Larke is a visual artist and photographer based in Cardiff, UK.
-Graduating with a degree in Photography in 2003, she’s since worked internationally as a commercial and portrait photographer.

 Her personal work uses conceptual photography to explore themes of identity, emotion, and the human condition.
 Suzie is interested in representing an internal state rather than capturing a moment in time.
 She creates images that challenge our notion of reality – combining photographs to present a single untampered image that simultaneously defies logic.